sphinx-doc/sphinx/Doc-26/library/math.rst

 .. note::

    The :mod:`math` module consists mostly of thin wrappers around the platform C math library functions.
 Behavior in exceptional cases is loosely specified by the C standards, and Python inherits much of its math-function error-reporting behavior from the platform C implementation.
-As a result, the specific exceptions raised in error cases (and even whether some arguments are considered to be exceptional at all) are not defined in any useful cross-platform or cross- release way.
+As a result, the specific exceptions raised in error cases (and even whether some arguments are considered to be exceptional at all) are not defined in any useful cross-platform or cross-release way.
 For example, whether ``math.log(0)`` returns ``-Inf`` or raises :exc:`ValueError` or :exc:`OverflowError` isn't defined, and in cases where ``math.log(0)`` raises :exc:`OverflowError`, ``math.log(0L)`` may raise :exc:`ValueError` instead.

 .. seealso::